If Your Microsoft Azure Infrastructure is provisioned on a CSP agreement, Your Business Could be in Trouble

 But for any organisation subscribed to a Microsoft Azure cloud infrastructure, there’s a common pitfall which could be causing a number of unnecessary risks and problems.
 If you’re a Microsoft Azure cloud customer, you could be purchasing and paying for your monthly subscription via a ‘cloud solution provider’ (CSP) model.

-A CSP is a way for Microsoft partners to deliver their managed cloud services on their own terms, without providing you with any insight into your monthly spending.
+The Microsoft CSP program is a way for Microsoft partners to deliver their managed cloud services on their own terms, without providing you with any insight into your monthly spending.
 Many businesses actually find themselves in this situation without even being aware of it.
 While it may seem useful and hassle-free to have a CSP agreement with a partner, it can result in significant problems down the line.

 So, whether you’re aware of your CSP and seeking a way out, or you’re hoping to gain a better understanding of exactly what your cloud agreement looks like, we can help.
 In this article, we’ll go into detail explaining what a CSP is and how it works, the related risks and problems that may be affecting you, and provide advice for how to move forward.

-** It’s worth reiterating that, unlike most of what we do here at igroup, this article is specific only to Microsoft Azure customers.
+** It’s worth reiterating that, unlike most of what we do here at IG CloudOps, this article is specific only to Microsoft Azure customers.
 While we also provide a range of expertise and services for the Amazon Web Services (AWS) cloud, any users of that technology don’t need to worry about potential issues with CSP discussed here.

 What Exactly is a Microsoft Azure Cloud Solution Provider?